 Like dragonflies, damselflies’ large, bulging eyes have thousands of honeycomb-shaped lenses that give them an ability to see in all directions and make them formidable predators of other insects.
 Adults are swift aerial hunters, typically preying on mosquitoes, small moths, and various flies.
 Fascinating research shows that Odonata don’t dive and turn in reaction to their prey’s movements—instead, they are able to predict those movements before they happen.
 But what goes around comes around: Both damselfly nymphs and adults are consumed by birds, frogs, fish, and, yes, dragonflies.

 All damselflies and dragonflies are good indicators of the diversity and health of aquatic ecosystems, their presence suggesting that a body of water is fairly unpolluted.
 Destruction or alteration of wetland habitats, pollution, and pesticides are the greatest threats to Odonata species worldwide.
 Without clean water they cannot breed, and without insect life they cannot eat.
-Needless to say, alteration of their habitat through climate change will likely pose a severe threat to future populations.
+Needless to say, as long as humans continue to allow alteration of their habitat through climate chaos, there will likely be a severe threat to future populations.